Eligible EU citizens can now apply for the UK’s new settled immigration status.

-It was announced on 21 January 2019 that the fee for making a settled status application would be waived when the scheme was launched fully on 30 March 2019.
 Applications made from 30 March 2019 are free.
 Anyone who applied during the pilot phase will have their fee reimbursed automatically to the card used for online payment.
-Refunds will start to be processed after 30 March 2019.
-Applicants eligible for a refund will receive an email to the address used for their online application confirming that the refund has been processed.
-It is expected to take 10 working days for refunds to be credited to most kinds of payment cards (some will take longer).
-If the refund is not made within that time period or by 20 April 2019 (whichever is later) then the applicant should contact the EU Settlement Resolution Centre.
+The refund process started from 30 March 2019.
+Applicants eligible for a refund received an email to the address used for their online application confirming that the refund has been processed.
+It was expected to take 10 working days for refunds to be credited to most kinds of payment cards (some will take longer).
+If the refund was not made within that time period or by 20 April 2019 (whichever is later) then the applicant should contact the EU Settlement Resolution Centre.

 What is the application process?